MAMCallejo/angular-weather-app/README.md

 ## Reflection

 Tailwind CSS together with Angular 14 make it easy to implement responsive, pixel-accurate web applications.
 The biggest challenges I encountered with this example application were figuring out how to make the most out of the Tailwind CSS classes and how to achieve full responsiveness across all device sizes.
-Thanks to these challenges I can now take with me the knowledge of a powerful new CSS framework that I will continue using over others like Boostrap.
+Thanks to these challenges I can now take with me the knowledge of a powerful new CSS framework that I will continue using over others like Bootstrap.